 Storage and Reuse

-Providing storage of treated water in a small lagoon maximises the availability of the treated water for horticultural irrigation in summer when it is required, and avoids the need for dispersal of treated water when the soil is already saturated from rainfall in winter.
+Providing storage of treated water in a small lined lagoon maximises the availability of the treated water for horticultural irrigation in summer when it is required and avoids the need for dispersal of treated water when the soil is already saturated from rainfall in winter.

 Treated water will be irrigated on a productive tree plantation located at the south of the Ecovillage site, which will surround the treatment plant and provide a buffer to residential areas.
-Tree crops including avocados will be included in the plantation for their higher water and nutrient demand to maximise the recycling of nutrients as well as water.
-The Department of Health oversees the management of recycled water in horticultural crops to ensure that the highest health standards are met.
+Tree crops will be included in the plantation including eucalypts to provide mulch for the village gardens and avocados for their higher water and nutrient demand to maximise the recycling of nutrients as well as water.
+The Department of Health oversees the management of recycled water to ensure that the highest health standards are met.

 The stormwater system departs from the traditional urban approach of hiding stormwater underground in concrete pits and pipes, instead using a system that mimics natural water flows, slowing the speed of water flow, integrating with the village gardens and landscaping to provide habitat for aquatic life and utilising natural systems to cleanse and restore stormwater quality before entering water storages and streams downstream from the Ecovillage.

 In climates with dry summers, water is essential to maintain public open spaces and to grow many agricultural crops.
 The Witchcliffe Ecovillage open spaces will feature water sensitive landscape design.
 However, the productive landscapes, community gardens and agriculture plots will require irrigation through the summer months.